opendocsg/opendoc-supreme-court-judgements/2019_SGHC_82/report.md

 ### Expert evidence

 101    Both sides adduced expert opinions on various points.
 For Mr Koh, a certain Mr Elan Cohen was called to provide his views on banking and investment matters.
 Mr Robert Charles John Foote for the bank and Mr Paul Barrington Dennis QC for Mr Koh were called to give evidence on BVI law relating to the rule against reflective loss.[^75] I, however, did not find it necessary to rely on the evidence of the experts.
 Save for the explanation as to how KODAs and DCIs operated, the case did not turn on the evidence of the experts.
-This case was decided on issues of either fact or law, which are matters within the province of the court (see also _Cheong Soh Chin and others v Eng Chiet Shoong and others_ at \[37\]).
+This case was decided on issues of either fact or law, which are matters within the province of the court (see also _Cheong Soh Chin and others v Eng Chiet Shoong and others_  [2018] SGHC 131  at \[37\]).

 ### Time bar